What is Pie de la Cuesta?

 Why we’re here:

-Karina and Alexander have been operating homes in Pie de la Cuesta for years.
+We’ve been operating homes in Pie de la Cuesta for 9 years.
 We watched the area stay authentic while tourism grew elsewhere in Acapulco.
 That’s why we built the homes here, not in the gold zone.
 If you’re after a big resort with animation, Pie de la Cuesta isn’t for you.
 If you’re after a private home on the beach with your people, it is.